Skip to main content

 3. Delayed or disrupted projects

-Unapproved suppliers are more likely to cause delays or disruptions due to their inability to meet project deadlines or deliver the required materials on time.
-Construction and real estate development projects often operate on tight schedules, and any interruptions can result in significant financial losses.
+Unapproved suppliers are more likely to cause delays or disruptions.
+This is often due to their inability to meet project deadlines or deliver the required materials on time.
+Construction and real estate development projects often operate on tight schedules.
+Any interruptions can lead to significant financial losses.

 4. Increased liability exposure

 Insurance policies typically include provisions for liability coverage.
-However, if the insurer discovers that the developer used unapproved suppliers, they may argue that the developer acted negligently, potentially denying coverage or reducing the amount payable.
+However, if the insurer discovers that the developer used unapproved suppliers, they may argue that the developer acted negligently.
+This could result in a denial of coverage or a reduction in the amount payable.

 5. Reputational damage

 Developers' reputations are crucial in the construction and real estate industries.
-Engaging unapproved suppliers reflects poorly on a developer's professionalism and commitment to quality, potentially damaging their brand image.
-This can have far-reaching consequences, such as difficulty securing future projects, strained relationships with clients, and diminished investor confidence.
+Engaging unapproved suppliers can harm a developer's professionalism and commitment to quality.
+This practice may damage their brand image.
+The consequences can be far-reaching and may include:

-Insurance providers also take reputational risk into account when assessing coverage, so negative publicity resulting from unapproved suppliers can impact future policy terms and premiums.
+Insurance providers also consider reputational risk when assessing coverage.
+Therefore, negative publicity resulting from unapproved suppliers can impact future policy terms and premiums.

 How to mitigate the risk